94th Field Artillery Regiment: History

-In December 2013, the Battalion deployed to the CENTCOM AOR for a nine-month deployment to Camp Redleg, UAE in support of GWOT.
+In December 2013, the battalion deployed to the CENTCOM AOR for a nine-month deployment to Camp Redleg, UAE in support of GWOT.
 Upon redeployment in September 2014 to JBLM, the unit reset and retrained for any follow-on missions.

-Coming out of the COVID-19 PANDEMIC, the Battalion continued to shift focus to gunnery, culminating in a BN FTX during January 2021.
-Throughout 2021, 1-94 FAR also participated in joint training exercises across the INDOPACOM AOR to include missions in Japan, Australia, Indonesia, and Thailand in support of Exercises ORIENT SHEILD, TALISMAN SABRE, GARUDA SHIELD, and COBRA GOLD.
+Coming out of the COVID-19 PANDEMIC, the battalion continued to shift focus to gunnery, culminating in a BN FTX during January 2021.
+Throughout 2021, 1-94 FAR also participated in joint training exercises across the INDOPACOM AOR to include missions in Japan, Australia, Indonesia, and Thailand in support of Exercises ORIENT SHIELD, TALISMAN SABRE, GARUDA SHIELD, and COBRA GOLD.

 They continue to build on past exercises and missions and are preparing for both missions in Thailand and the Philippines in 2022.

 In 2022, 1-94 FAR continues to build strategic alliances by participating in a Subject Matter Expert Exchange (SMEE) and Bi-lateral HIRAIN exercises in the Philippines, Thailand, and Indonesia during Exercises SALAKNIB BALIKATAN, COBRA GOLD, and GARUDA SHIELD.
-In addition, Bravo Battery “BULLDOGS” conducted training in Anchorage, Alaska, testing the Platoon’s capabilities of the High Mobility Artillery Rocket System (HIMARS) in extreme-cold weather conditions as part of JPMRC 22-05.
+In addition, Bravo Battery "BULLDOGS" conducted training in Anchorage, Alaska, testing the Platoon's capabilities of the High Mobility Artillery Rocket System (HIMARS) in extreme-cold weather conditions as part of JPMRC 22–05.